elcreator/OpenBkpr/README.md

 The program is provided "as is" without any guarantees.

-Example output with default settings and connected Stripe and Mercury:
+Example output with default settings and connected Stripe, Mercury and PayPal:

 ```
 user@pc:~/openbkpr$ bin/ob.sh